Sudeley Castle: Victorian renaissance

-World War II and later
+World War II and later on

 By the start of the Second World War, Sudeley was in straitened circumstances, having suffered from the huge death duties that were levied on it upon the death of Henry Dent-Brocklehurst in 1932, forcing the family to sell off much of the land the castle relied upon for its upkeep.

 During the war the castle was used as storage by the Tate Gallery as they moved their art out of London in an attempt to keep it safe during the Blitz.

-Camp 37 was located where the visitors' car park is today, a prisoner of war camp for captured Italian and German soldiers.
+Camp 37 was located where the visitors' car park is today, a prisoner of war (POW) camp for captured Italian and German soldiers.
 The POWs worked on local farms throughout the duration of the war until it was closed down on 20 January 1948.

 Willy Reuter, who had been a German PoW at Sudeley Castle recounted:

 The American-born Elizabeth first came to Sudeley after her marriage to Mark Dent-Brocklehurst in 1962, and in the subsequent years set about preparing to open the castle up to the public, which they did to great celebration in May 1970.
-The castle website timeline states that in 1969 the castle was inherited by Mark and his American-born wife Elizabeth"; the couple converted the property into a tourist attraction.
+The castle website timeline states that in 1969 the castle was inherited by Mark and his American-born wife Elizabeth; the couple converted the property into a tourist attraction.

-Mark died in 1972, leaving Elizabeth, Lady Ashcombe to manage Sudeley on her own, and the castle had to survive its third round of heavy death duties in under fifty years.
+Mark died in 1972, leaving Elizabeth, Lady Ashcombe to manage Sudeley on her own, and the castle had to survive its third round of heavy death duties in under 50 years.

-Elizabeth, Lady Ashcombe married Henry Cubitt, 4th Baron Ashcombe and uncle of Camilla, Duchess of Cornwall in 1979.
-They decided to keep Sudeley open to the public as a historic attraction and set about a major restoration of castle.
-Lord Ashcombe passed away in 2013.
+Elizabeth, Lady Ashcombe married Henry Cubitt, 4th Baron Ashcombe and uncle of Queen Camilla in 1979.
+They decided to keep Sudeley open to the public as a historic attraction and set about a major restoration of the castle.
+Lord Ashcombe died in 2013.

-The Sudely website confirms that in 1979, Elizabeth (Lady Ashcombe, by that time) and her children Henry and Mollie Dent-Brocklehurst "took over management of the visitor attraction".
+The Sudeley website confirms that in 1979, Elizabeth (Lady Ashcombe, by that time) and her children Henry and Mollie Dent-Brocklehurst "took over management of the visitor attraction".

 BBC Four featured an investigation into the castle on 27 June 2007 titled Crisis at the Castle.
 This detailed the turmoil associated with managing the castle by the three members of the Dent-Brocklehurst family.
 Closing the castle to the general public on some weekdays meant that visitors were disheartened when embarking on their day trips, and resulted in a dramatic fall in visitor numbers in the three years leading up to the creation of the programme.

-News reports in April 2008 stated that the family was selling a painting by JMW Turner at auction because the attraction was "losing £100,000 a year" and required a restoration.
+News reports in April 2008 stated that the family was selling a painting by J.M.W.
+Turner at auction because the attraction was "losing £100,000 a year" and required a restoration.

 Sudeley held a re-enactment of the funeral of Catherine Parr in September 2012, with guidance from historian Dr David Starkey; the event received positive feedback from re-enactment societies.